 Primary Clinical Sites

-Fellows spend two half-days per week at the Geriatrics Specialty Clinic located at Carolina Pointe II.
+Fellows spend two half-days per week at UNC Geriatrics primary care clinic located currently at Carolina Pointe II, but moving in early 2021 to a new location at UNC’s Eastowne complex.
 The interprofessional team at the clinic includes pharmacy, social work, nurse practitioners, neurology, and geriatric psychiatry.
 Lab and radiology services are conveniently located next door, and patients can also use the infusion center next door to receive convenient treatments for osteoporosis.
 Drs.
 Margaret Drickamer and Gregg Warshaw precept fellows in clinic.

 Two fellows spend a half day weekly at Carol Woods, a local not-for-profit Continuing Care Retirement Community founded by local residents wanting to retire in Chapel Hill.
 Fellows see patients primarily in the skilled nursing and assisted living areas, including short stay rehabilitation and long-term care patients.
 Fellows are precepted primarily by Drs.
 Margaret Helton and Marvin McBride.

 The Cedars of Chapel Hill

 One fellow spends a half day weekly at the Cedars, located in the Meadowmont area of Chapel Hill.
 Fellows primarily see patients in the Dubose Health Center, for subacute care, rehabilitation, and long-term care.
 Fellows are precepted primarily by Dr. Marvin McBride.